How do you feel when you hear your mom’s voice?

-If her mattress is great, then think about her pillow, sheets, or blankets.
-Renewing any of these can make bed a more inviting place.
-If there’s a television or computer in the bedroom, move them to another location, as these types of technological gadgets have been shown to interfere with quality REM “deep” sleep.
+If her mattress is great, then think about her pillow, sheets or blankets.
+Renewing any of these can make the bed a more inviting place.
+If there’s a television or computer in the bedroom, move them to another location as these types of technological gadgets have been shown to interfere with quality REM “deep” sleep.

 A soothing massage oil can also help ease muscle tension so Mom can relax.
-Try grape seed oil or almond oil along with a few drops of essential oils like lavender, bergamot, tangerine, and geranium.
+Try grapeseed oil or almond oil along with a few drops of essential oils like lavender, bergamot, tangerine and geranium.
 An aromatherapy diffuser with some of these essential oils provides another method of relaxation.
-Simply inhaling their scents can bring on a feeling of calm.
+Inhaling their scents can bring on a feeling of calm.

 If you really want to tell Mom you love her this year, write her a heartfelt letter.
 Write it by hand on a nice piece of paper and send it through snail mail.
 This will be a gift she will cherish for years to come, because it will hold your true feelings.

-Your mom may want to eat healthier, but be lacking the tools she needs.
+Your mom may want to eat healthier but lack the tools she needs.
 Some ideas may include:

-There are a lot of options, and anything that makes healthy eating easier will be welcome!
+There are many options and anything that makes healthy eating easier will be welcome!

 Is your mom a golfer?
-Does she enjoy cycling, swimming, playing tennis, pickel ball, or running?
+Does she enjoy cycling, swimming, playing tennis, pickleball or running?
 Whatever she’s into, help her do more of it.
-When we really enjoy exercise, we do it more often, which of course is great for our health.
+When we enjoy exercise, we do it more often, which is great for our health.

-Consider getting her some new clothing, sunglasses, helmets, or gear.
-Or better yet, spend a day enjoying Mom’s sport with her.
-Take the family golfing, biking, or swimming, and let everyone enjoy the type of exercise Mom likes best.
+Consider getting her some new clothing, sunglasses, helmets or gear.
+Better yet, spend a day enjoying mom’s sport with her.
+Take the family golfing, biking or swimming and let everyone enjoy the type of exercise mom likes best.

 There have been a lot of reports over the past couple years about contaminated tap water.
-Lead was found in the water supply in Michigan, and polyfluoroalkyl and perfluoroalkyl substances (PFASs like PFOA) in a number of city public water supplies in the U.S.
+Lead was found in the water supply in Michigan and polyfluoroalkyl and perfluoroalkyl substances (PFASs like PFOA) in a number of city public water supplies in the United States.

-Though most tap water is still safe, we know that chemicals can get into the water supply.
-Usually they are at levels too low for us to detect, but over time they can damage our health.
-Help Mom and the whole family enjoy safer, better tasting water with a quality water filter.
+Although most tap water is still safe, we know that chemicals can get into the water supply.
+Usually, they are at levels too low for us to detect.
+However, in time, they can damage our health.
+Help mom and the whole family enjoy safer, better tasting water with a quality water filter.